 Major Cities: Tripoli, Sidon, Tyre, Nabatîyé et Tahta

-Though not mandatory, employment contracts in Lebanon is a common practice, and generally in written form and drafted in Arabic.
-The contracts can be translated to a foreign language if the employer or any of employees is a foreigner and not well-versed with the Arabic language.
+Though not mandatory, employment contracts in Lebanon is a common practice and are drafted in Arabic.
+The contracts can be translated to a foreign language if the employer or any employee is a foreigner and not well-versed with the Arabic language.
 The Ministry of Labor develops and implements the Labor Law.
 Under the Lebanese Labor Law, there are two categories of employees:

 - All professional workers with office jobs including everyone from senior managers to administrative employees